mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 The Composable Frontend brings your team the power of building new features from reusable software bricks, like you do with Lego.

-In a classical software development, when there is a new feature request, there are the following simplified loop that teams usually step into:
+In a classical software development, when there is a new feature request, there is the following simplified loop that teams usually step into:

 1. **Requirements Gathering.** At this step, you work with a feature requester closely to gather as much information as possible to understand what must be implemented.
 2. **Requirements Refinement.** The request must be verified with the technical team.
 As the technical team knows the system well from the code perspective, they may imagine how the new feature may be implemented, what is required for the implementation, and how much it may cost.
 During this step, you can recognize technical blockers, that must be communicated to the feature requester back.
 You may want to arrange <abbr title="Proof of Concept">POC</abbr> at this stage to verify the hypothesis and return to the first step in case of failure.